-- There is no vaccine to prevent HCV.
-Vaccines for Hepatitis A and B do not provide immunity against hepatitis C. - Avoid handling anything that may have the blood of an infected person on it. - Handle needles and sharps with extreme caution never recap, bend, or shear needles or separate the needle from syringe.
-Use sharps containers for disposal.
+- There is no vaccine to prevent HCV - Avoid handling anything that may have the blood of an infected person on it. - Handle needles and sharps with extreme caution.
+Never recap, bend, or shear needles or separate the needle from syringe. - Use sharps containers for disposal.

-Human Immunodeficiency virus (HIV)

-Source: Centers for Disease Control and Prevention
+Human Immunodeficiency Virus (HIV) Source: Centers for Disease Control and Prevention